Dekatron: Design and operation

 Internal designs vary by the model and manufacturer, but generally, a dekatron has ten cathodes and one or two guide electrodes plus a common anode.
 The cathodes are arranged in a circle with a guide electrode (or two) between each cathode.
 When the guide electrode(s) is pulsed properly, the neon gas will activate near the guide pins and then "jump" to the next cathode.
 Pulsing the guide electrodes (negative going pulses) repeatedly will cause the neon dot to move from cathode to cathode.

 Hydrogen dekatrons require high voltages ranging from 400 to 600 volts on the anode for proper operation; dekatrons with inert gas usually require ~350 volts.
 When a dekatron is first powered up, a glowing dot appears at a random cathode; the tube must then be reset to zero state, by driving a negative pulse into the designated starting cathode.
 The color of the dot depends on the type of gas that is in the tube.
 Neon-filled tubes display a red-orange dot; argon-filled tubes display a purple dot (and are much dimmer than neon).

-Counter (common-cathode) dekatrons have only one carry/borrow cathode wired to its own socket pin for multistage cascading and the remaining nine cathodes tied together to another pin; therefore they don't need bases with more than 9 pins.
+Counter (common-cathode) dekatrons have only one carry/borrow cathode wired to its own socket pin for multistage cascading and the remaining nine cathodes tied together to another pin; therefore they do not need bases with more than nine pins.

 Counter/Selector (separate-cathode) dekatrons have each cathode wired to its own pin; therefore their bases have at least 13 pins.
 Selectors allow for monitoring the status of each cathode or to divide-by-n with the proper reset circuitry.
 This kind of versatility made such dekatrons useful for numerical division in early calculators.

 Dekatrons come in various physical sizes, ranging from smaller than a 7-pin miniature vacuum tube to as large as an octal base tube.
 While most dekatrons are decimal counters, models were also made to count in base-5 and base-12 for specific applications.

 The dekatron fell out of practical use when transistor-based counters became reliable and affordable.
 Today, dekatrons are used by electronic hobbyists in simple "spinners" that run off the mains frequency (50 Hz or 60 Hz) or as a numeric indicator for homemade clocks.